bketelsen/nextblog/data/blog/open-source-appreciation.md

 ---
-categories:
-  - 'open source'
 date: '2015-05-11'
-cover:
-  image: 'william-white-TZCppMjaOHU-unsplash.jpg' # image path/url
-  alt: 'Fetch this, old dog :)' # alt text
-  caption: 'https://unsplash.com/photos/TZCppMjaOHU' # display caption under cover
-  relative: true # when using page bundles set this to true
-aliases:
-  - '/open-source-appreciation'
+images: ['william-white-TZCppMjaOHU-unsplash.jpg']
-tags:
+tags: ['open-source']
-  - 'open source'
 title: 'Open Source Appreciation'
 summary: 'Open Source Appreciation'
 ---

 I've never been shy about sharing my love for Open Source.
 I love creating things, and I love sharing them with others.
-One of my particular joys with Open Source Software, however, is finding new projects that excite me.<!--more-->
+One of my particular joys with Open Source Software, however, is finding new projects that excite me.

 I generally get excited about new OSS projects for two reasons: